waynchi/waynchi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, my name is Wayne.
 I am a first year Ph.D.
-Student in the [Computer Science Department](https://csd.cmu.edu/) at CMU advised by [Chris Donahue](https://chrisdonahue.com/).
+Student in the [Computer Science Department](https://csd.cmu.edu/) at CMU advised by [Chris Donahue](https://chrisdonahue.com/) and [Ameet Talwalkar](https://www.cs.cmu.edu/~atalwalk/).

 My research interests are broadly in the application of machine learning for creativity.
 Topics I'm interested in include (but are not limited to):